Entities and Lookups

 Lookups

 A lookup is a query field that resolves an entity by its key.
-The gateway uses lookups to fetch entities from the subgraph that owns them.
+The gateway uses lookups to fetch additional fields for entities.
+Depending on the requested fields and available routes, it can use any subgraph that provides those fields and a compatible lookup path.
 Without a lookup, the gateway has no way to enter a subgraph and resolve an entity.

 Public Lookups